theotown/lagom.github.io/src/blog/introducing-maven-support.md

 ---

+**Update:** For the latest instructions on starting a Lagom project with Maven, see [Using Lagom with Java and Maven](/get-started-java-maven.html).

 The Lagom team are proud to announce the introduction of Maven support for Lagom!
 We've published Lagom 1.1.0-RC1 with this support, and are keen to get feedback from users to see if it works.

 ## Why Maven?